jpastuszek/httpthumbnailer/README.md

 ### Thumbnail options

 Following options can be used with thumbnail specification:
-* quality - set output image quality; this is format specific: for JPEG 0 is maximum compression and 100 is maximum quality, for PNG first digit is zlib compression level and second one is filter level
+* `quality` - set output image quality; this is format specific: for JPEG 0 is maximum compression and 100 is maximum quality, for PNG first digit is zlib compression level and second one is filter level
-* background-color - color in HTML notation or textual description ('red', 'green' etc.) used for background when processing transparent images or padding; by default white background is used
+* `background-color` - color in HTML notation or textual description ('red', 'green' etc.) used for background when processing transparent images or padding; by default white background is used
+* `float-x` and `float-y` - value between 0.0 and 1.0; can be used with `crop` operation to move cropping view left to right or top to bottom (0.0 to 1.0) within the resized image; both default to 0.5 centering the cropping view

 ### API